fdundjer/SnippingTool/README.md

 # Snipping tool
-Simple WPF application which grabs screenshot of your screen.
+Simple Windows application which grabs screenshot of your screen.
+Supports multiple monitors.

 ## Startup Arguments
 Application has to be started with arguments.